School Trips to Ireland

 Parliament Belfast

 The Parliament Buildings have historical, political and architectural significance and fit well into any citizenship topics you may be studying.
 It holds the Northern Ireland Assembly, which is the legislative body for Northern Ireland (founded under the Belfast Agreement 1998 or Good Friday Agreement).
-Consequently, it was purposely build in 1921 to accommodate the newly formed Government of Northern Ireland.
+Consequently, it was purposely built in 1921 to accommodate the newly formed Government of Northern Ireland.

 Charles Fort